hmrc/vat-service-guide/source/documentation/set-up.html.md

 ## Link software to HMRC

+Businesses and agents using software that connects to Developer Hub APIs must give their software permission to interact with their data and HMRC.

 <img src="figures/links-software.png" alt="Links software to HMRC process diagram" border="1px"; style="width:320px;" />

 <a href="figures/links-software.png" target="blank">Open the links software to HMRC process diagram in a new tab</a>